Running Record Observations in Early Childhood Education

 (Only visible when editing pages) Click here to configure the hidden form.

-Another important aspect of being an educator is being an observer.
-To effectively manage your classroom, support your children, and communicate with families, you’ll need to regularly observe and monitor your children’s progress.
-You’ll need to watch your young learners as well as the situations or events that take place in your presence.
-And while it’s impossible to watch everyone at all times, setting time aside to watch an individual child and conduct a running record observation can help you gauge their performance and behavior for a better understanding of their progress.
+Another important aspect of being an educator is observing.
+To effectively manage your classroom, support your children, and communicate with families, you need to regularly observe and monitor your children’s progress.
+While it’s impossible to watch everyone at all times, setting aside time to watch an individual child and conduct a running record observation helps you gauge their performance and behavior for a better understanding of their progress.

-In this article, we’ll discuss running records—what they are, their importance in early childhood education, and how to write them.
+In this article, we'll discuss what running records are, their importance in early childhood education, and how to write them.

 What is a running record?

-This observation tool is often used to gain insight into a young child’s development.
-A running record provides a descriptive and comprehensive sequential account of a specific activity, giving an unbiased record of the facts including what a child is saying or doing.
-Running records are often used to assess a child’s reading skills, allowing teachers to accurately and objectively record what young readers say and do during oral reading.
+Teachers often use running records to assess a child’s reading skills, allowing them to accurately and objectively record what young readers say and do during oral reading.
 However, there are many applications for running records in an early education setting.
-Regardless of the behavior you are observing, running records help educators learn more about a child and their unique needs and use that information to inform future lesson plans.
+Regardless of the behavior you are observing, running records help educators learn more about a child and their unique needs.
+You can then use that information to inform future lesson plans.

 In any setting, running records give educators the ability to analyze what happened and plan appropriate instruction.
 They allow you to: